 College's size and success mean that we are able to offer a wide range of courses.

-Typically at A Level we offer: Art, Biology, Chemistry, Classical Civilisation, Economics, English Literature, French, Further Maths, Geography, German, Government and Politics, Greek, History (Revolutions), History (British & USA), History of Art, Italian, Latin, Mandarin, Maths, Music, Physics, RS, Spanish and Theatre Studies.
+Typically at A Level we offer: Art, Biology, Chemistry, Drama & Theatre, Economics, English Literature, French, Further Mathematics, Geography, German, Greek, History (Revolutions), History, History of Art, Italian, Latin, Mandarin, Mathematics, Music, Physics, Politics, Religion Philosophy & Ethics, Spanish.
 With such a broad range of subjects on offer, most academic interests can be catered for in the curriculum.